Gal-Keshet/EpiTyping/README.md

 ![scheme_cropped](https://user-images.githubusercontent.com/112553439/204306399-e99da88e-0d30-4665-bfdb-e4329b1e8f53.jpg)

 ## Pre-requisites
 Nextflow and Singularity (or apptainer, the new name for the Singularity project) are the only pre-requisites for the EpiTyping tool.
 Install both if needed and make sure they are properly running on your system.

+* For nextflow installation refer to https://www.nextflow.io/

+* for apptainer/singularity installation refer to https://apptainer.org/

 If the following commands do not generate any error message you are good to go.
 ```bash
 nextflow run hello  # test that nextflow is working